NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

                #!/usr/bin/python3

+            |

             import fsspec

+            |

             fs = fsspec.filesystem('s3')

             urls = ['s3://' + f for f in
             fs.glob("s3://noaa-sysadmin-ocio-ca-cloudmgmt/mlong/\*.nc")]

+            |

             print(urls)

+            |
-           This generates some output like this:
+            | This generates some output like this:

             ['s3://noaa-sysadmin-ocio-ca-cloudmgmt/mlong/test1.nc',
             's3://noaa-sysadmin-ocio-ca-cloudmgmt/mlong/test2.nc',
             's3://noaa-sysadmin-ocio-ca-cloudmgmt/mlong/test3.nc']

+            |
-           S3 credentials should be set automatically in your environment on the cluster, but these credentials are scoped at a project level, and not to individual users.
+            | S3 credentials should be set automatically in your
+              environment on the cluster, but these credentials are scoped at a project level, and not to individual users.

-- What is the best practice in hiding credentials, when code is pushed in
+            .. rubric:: What is the best practice in hiding credentials, when code is pushed in
                Github?[\ `edit </index.php?title=FAQ&action=edit&section=85>`__\ ]
                :name: what-is-the-best-practice-in-hiding-credentials-when-code-is-pushed-in-githubedit